dhdaines/playa/README.md

-Since most PDFs consist primarily of text, obviously you may wish to know something about the actual text (or the `ActualText`, which you can sometimes find in `item.mcs.tag.attrs["ActualText"]`) of layout items.
+Since most PDFs consist primarily of text, obviously you may wish to know something about the actual text (or the `ActualText`, which you can sometimes find in `obj.mcs.tag.attrs["ActualText"]`).
 This is more difficult than it looks, as fundamentally PDF just positions arbitrarily numbered glyphs on a page, and the vast majority of PDFs embed their own fonts, using *subsetting* to include only the glyphs actually used.

 Whereas `pdfminer.six` would break down text objects into their individual glyphs (which might or might not correspond to characters),